- West Virginia University School of Medicine

 - Kaur G, Salm AK.
 Blunted amygdalar anti-inflammatory cytokine effector response to postnatal stress in prenatally stressed rats.
 Brain Research (2008), 1196:1-12.

-A second long time interest has been the contribution to brain plasticity of a major class of glial cell, the astrocyte.
-The physical presence of astrocytes in the CNS serves to regulate communication amongst specific sets of neurons by modulating synaptic contacts, and through the establishment and maintenance of neuronal subgroupings.
+My foremost area of research was in the contribution of astrocytes to brain function and plasticity.
+The physical presence of astrocytes in the CNS serves to regulate communication among specific sets of neurons by modulating synaptic contacts, and through the establishment and maintenance of neuronal subgroupings.
 Astrocytes do this by undergoing structural plasticity, i.e., actively rearranging their processes to selectively segregate neuronal elements.
-Recently we have extended our study of glial cells to include microglia and evaluating the role of glia in events surrounding prenatal stress in the amygdala.
+They express a pantheon of receptors to CNS neurotransmitters to do so.
+We extended our study of glial cells to include microglia.
+While the early years were devoted to phenomena surrounding events in the hypothalamus we eventually also evaluated the role of astrocytes in events surrounding prenatal stress in the amygdala.